rys/mbdns/README.md

 `mbdns` logs to `stdout`.
 If your target OS supports it, redirect stdout to a file, logrotate that file, and run the binary in the background via the daemonising system of your choice. `mbdns` makes no attempt to daemonise itself.

+systemd will run it nicely if you use the `simple` service type, running the process for you and capturing `stdout`.

 `mbdns --version` prints the version information and exits immediately.

 Running on a Unix-like might go something like this (assuming `mbdns` is in `$PATH`):